quicwg/wg-materials/interim-17-10/minutes.md

 Jana: Likes it - yeah!
 Christian's point is maybe a way to model this.
 If we're having the application negotiating anyway then they can negotiate fully.

-Martin: Is not sure that it's not as important to standardize as some people think because it's a division of labor thing that's not visable on the wire.
+Martin: Is not sure that it's not as important to standardize as some people think because it's a division of labor thing that's not visible on the wire.

 ekr: The point Roberto made is that it's not nice to the middlebox when things just stop.
 One way is to have a message that says I'm in draining another way is to have a message that says it's fine but I'm done.

-Alan: One question: Can you gracefully terminate that streams that send no explicit singnal.  yes
+Alan: One question: Can you gracefully terminate that streams that send no explicit signal.  yes

 Alan: Please don't legislate the API - ie, agrees with Martin.

 Peter: Agree with MT that most of the discussion has been about the division of labor is.
 Better if we don't have to specify it.
 But, the question is whether we need some extra message or whether we are changing the semantics of connection close.
 Am I right in that assesment?
 Partially right.
 If we pick a new state we need a message to signal the state change.

 Victor: Confused about whether it's an API issue.
-The API cquestion is whether it blocks.
+The API question is whether it blocks.

-MB: Do we need an explict signal.
+MB: Do we need an explicit signal.
 Thinks Roberto's use case was pretty compelling.
 Do we have consensus on that.

 Pinder: We need the state - no clear that we need a message.